-The first two features that were taken into account in the case of respondents who wanted to liquidate a holding tank for the benefit of a household-level sewage treatment plant were the age of the surveyed person and the amount of money spent on sewage disposal at one time.
-The research has shown that the age of the respondent increases while the amount spent on sewage disposal decreases and there is no correlation between these characteristics (figure 3).
+The first two features taken into account in the case of respondents who wanted to liquidate a holding tank for the benefit of a household-level sewage treatment plant were the age of the surveyed person and the amount of money spent on sewage disposal time.
+The research has shown that the respondent's age increases while the amount spent on sewage disposal decreases, and there is no correlation between these characteristics (figure 2).

-Then the age of the respondent and the declared amount he or she is able to pay to liquidate the septic tank for the benefit of the household sewage treatment plant were examined.
-The research has shown that as the age of the respondent increases, the declared amount increases.
-In this case, too, there was no correlation between the examined features (figure 4).
+Then, the respondent's age and the declared amount he or she can pay to liquidate the septic tank for the benefit of the household sewage treatment plant were examined.
+The research have shown that as the age of the respondent increases, the declared amount increases.
+However, in this case, too, there was no correlation between the examined features (figure 3).